pytorch/pytorch/ios/TestApp/README.md

 ```shell
 ./bootstrap -t ${TEAM_ID} -p ${PROVISIONING_PROFILE}
 ```

+Open the app, the benchmark log will be displayed on the screen.

 > Note This requires ios-deploy to be installed.
 Please have a look at [ios-deploy](https://github.com/ios-control/ios-deploy).
 To quickly install it, use `npm -g i ios-deploy`